cs79/RepData_PeerAssessment2/NOAA_analysis.md

-To get a better sense of the most harmful events to human health, we can do a bit more processing of the injury and fatality data to obtain a shared set of events, which we will plot in the Results section below:
+To get a better sense of the most harmful events to human health, we can do a bit more processing of the injury and fatality data to obtain a shared set of events, which we will plot in the Results section below.
+The cutoff point of top 25 of each weather events is chosen non-scientifically for convienience and readability in the final plot:

 ```r